enderandpeter/boojbooks/README.md

 There are several tests using Laravel's TestCase methods for confirming the user registration operations.
 You can run them with `phpunit` in the project root.

+__Note:__ Be mindful that running the tests will rollback all migrations.

 ## Requirements

 * Laravel 5.2.*